conan-io/conan-io.github.io/_posts/2023-11-28-Conan-new-features-2-0-14.markdown

 $ conan remove "*" --lru=2m -c
 ```

-You could also use the `conan list` command to generate a list of least recently used
+You could also use the `conan list` command to generate a list of the least recently used
-packages with the LRU argument and the passing the generated package-list to the ``conan
+packages with the LRU argument, and then pass the generated package-list to the `conan
-remove`` command.
-An equivalent of the removal of all recipes and packages not used in the
+remove` command.
+An equivalent approach for the removal of all recipes and packages not
-last two months would be:
+used in the last two months would be:

 ```bash
 # List all unused (last 4 weeks) recipe revisions